LijTesfaye/PECSN_project_tess/README.md

 Vehicles are equipped with a wireless interface and can communicate with other vehicles falling within their transmission range M. Every T seconds each vehicle checks how many cars are within its transmission range.
-The relationship between T and M is expressed as 𝑇 =∝× 𝑀! due to power constraints. α is the efficiency of the wireless interface and can assume values between 0 and 1.
+The relationship between T and M is expressed as  $T = \alpha \times M^2$ due to power constraints. α is the efficiency of the wireless interface and can assume values between 0 and 1.
 Evaluate at least the overall rate of vehicles sensed per second for various values of M and α.
 At least the following scenario has to be evaluated: